Rivet¶

 What problem it solves¶

-It provides a powerful visual interface for designing AI logic, making it easier to manage complex flows, debug issues, and collaborate on agentic behaviors compared to pure code-based approaches.
+It provides a powerful visual interface for designing AI logic, making it easier to manage complex flows, debug issues, and collaborate on agentic behaviors.
+With agentOS, it solves the high cost and slow cold-starts of traditional sandboxed environments for agentic code execution.

 Where it fits in the stack¶